fuzhufozhu/ali_lot/intl.en-US/User Guide/Create products and devices/Create a product (Pro Edition).md

     |Parameter|Description|
     |:--------|:----------|
     |Product Name|The name of the product that you want to create.
 The product name must be unique within the account.
 For example, you can enter the product model as the product name.
 A product name is 4 to 30 characters in length, and can contain Chinese characters, English letters, digits, and underscores.
 A Chinese character counts as two.|
-    |Category|Select a product category from the list.
-IoT Platform has defined [TSL](reseller.en-US/User Guide/Create products and devices/TSL/What is Thing Specification Language (TSL)?.md#) for the predefined categories.You can select:

-    -   **Custom category**: Define features for the product by yourself.
-    -   Predefined category.

-Select a predefined product category according to your requirements for this product.
-You can then easily define features for the product.
-You only edit, modify or add features based on the existing TSL.

-For example, If you select **Smart City** \> **Power Management** \> **Electricity Meter** as the product category, the product to be created will be predefined with features such as electricity consumption, voltage, current, and other features of electricity meters.

-|
     |Node Type|     -   **Device**: Indicates that devices of this product cannot be mounted with sub-devices.
 This kind of device can connect to IoT Platform directly or as a sub-device of a gateway device.
     -   **Gateway**: Indicates that devices of this product connect to IoT Platform directly and can be mounted with sub-devices .
 A gateway can manage sub-devices, maintain topological relationships with sub-devices, and synchronize topological relationships to IoT Platform.
  For more information about gateway devices and sub-devices, see [Gateways and sub-devices](reseller.en-US/User Guide/Create products and devices/Gateways and sub-devices/Gateways and sub-devices.md#).